|Quick Facts: Fundraisers|

 The median annual wage for fundraisers was $61,190 in May 2022.

-Employment of fundraisers is projected to grow 16 percent from 2020 to 2030, much faster than the average for all occupations.
+Employment of fundraisers is projected to grow 5 percent from 2022 to 2032, faster than the average for all occupations.

 Compare the job duties, education, job growth, and pay of fundraisers with similar occupations.